 3. Ditch the Stuff You Don’t Need

 Somehow in our lives, we just accumulate so much stuff without even knowing it’s happening.
 Closets fill up, cupboards end up stuffed with random things, and the garage ends up packed until it’s crowding your car.
-It all happens so gradually we don’t really notice… until it’s time to move.
+It all happens so gradually that we don’t notice… until it’s time to move.

 When moving day is approaching, you may start to look around and just realize how much you have.
 More than that, you’ll likely find you have a lot that you forgot you have, or you don’t even use.
 Now is a great time for downsizing.